danielnehrig/nvim/Readme.md

 *GH:* _(plugins.gh)_
 - Add a env var with ur github username
 - Add a env var with your github token
+_hint:_ i use bitwarden and populate with the cli the credentials for the env

 ### Setup